wren-coder/wren-coder-cli/docs/troubleshooting.md

   - **Solution:**
     Either stop the other process that is using the port or configure the MCP server to use a different port.

-- **Error: Command not found (when attempting to run Gemini CLI).**
+- **Error: Command not found (when attempting to run Wren Coder CLI).**
-  - **Cause:** Gemini CLI is not correctly installed or not in your system's PATH.
+  - **Cause:** Wren Coder CLI is not correctly installed or not in your system's PATH.
   - **Solution:**
-    1. Ensure Gemini CLI installation was successful.
+    1. Ensure Wren Coder CLI installation was successful.
     2. If installed globally, check that your npm global binary directory is in your PATH.
     3. If running from source, ensure you are using the correct command to invoke it (e.g., `node packages/cli/dist/index.js ...`).